 More info: Online courses on Confidentiality, Ethical Decision-Making, Consultation

-15. Do we always need to use a DSM diagnosis in our initial assessment report of treatment plan?
+15. Do we always need to use an ICD-10 (as of 10/1/15) diagnosis in our initial assessment report of treatment plan?

-While insurance companies and Medicare may require a DSM diagnosis, therapists are not required to include it in their initial assessment or treatment plan.
-Therapists can use non-DSM terminology to identify the presenting problem and focus of treatment.
+While insurance companies and Medicare may require an ICD-10 diagnosis as of 10/1/15, therapists are not required to include it in their initial assessment or treatment plan.
+Therapists can use non-ICD or non-DSM terminology to identify the presenting problem and focus of treatment.
 They can rely on the Psychodynamic Diagnostic Manual (PDM) for diagnosis, and can also use developmentally (i.e., "Couple are preparing for their empty nest era"), existentially (i.e., "Patient is seeking more meaning in his life"), or familiarly-based (i.e., "This is an enmeshed and undifferentiated family") diagnosis.

 16. Are women always the victims, or are they also the perpetrators of domestic violence?